dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-platform+server/index.md

 First we should do some basic setup steps.

+🚀 Provision a repo for the server using the github classroom link in canvas.

 🚀 Do what you did in [lab4](../redux-platform) when pulling from your own starterpack but in this case we'll pull from a different starter — create your repo with the usual github classroom link from canvas, add a starter remote to this premade starter pack, and pull from it.

 ```bash